sudhanshuraheja/golem/README.md

 ## Servers
 - [x] Connect to servers via SSH
 - [x] Use terraform to get list of servers
-- [ ] Keep tracked of installed software via apt on servers and local
-- [ ] Keep tracked of installed software via brew on servers and local
 - [ ] Allow custom ssh key to connect to server
 - [ ] Allow password based login to ssh servers
 - [ ] Connect to a docker container instead of SSH